mesbekmek/Shoutout/project_proposal.md

 ## The Problem

-Our project aims to build an accessible, low-cost experimentation platform that introduces programming and robotics to kids in a way that inspires confidence, creativity and continued self-learning.
+Our project aims to build an application that will allow its' users to create, edit, compile and send videos.

-Existing products in this sphere are complicated by three major limitations: cost, complexity, and platform availability.

-Android apps that teach kids to program exist, but none in combination with hardware or robotics.
-In surveying the Google Play store, we could find no such combination.
-Popular existing resources include:

-* [Scratch] (https://scratch.mit.edu/) - open-source graphical programming language (free, web + desktop only).
-* [Tynker.com] (https://www.tynker.com/) - Scratch-based online programming courses for kids ($50 single course - $250 learning pathway).

-Hardware experimentation, in particular, has a high barrier to entry.
-Popular existing hardware products:

-* [Little Bits] (http://littlebits.cc) (starter kits $99-199).
-* [Lego Mindstorms] (http://www.lego.com/en-us/mindstorms) robotics kit ($349.99).
-* [Boe-Bot] (https://www.parallax.com/product/boe-bot-robot) - robot kit commonly used in schools ($159.99).
+Existing products in this sphere fall short on the last feature above, namely 'sending'.
+The apps we have researched so far only perform one or two of the features we plan to implement.

+ In surveying the App store, we could not an application that currently implements all the features above.
+However, popular resources in the realm of video editing and merging include:

+* [Video Meger] (https://itunes.apple.com/us/app/video-merger-free-combine/id880953154?mt=8) -  Easily merge videos on your device.  (free, iPhone and iPad).
+* [Glide] (https://itunes.apple.com/us/app/glide-live-video-messenger/id588199307?mt=8) - Glide is the live video messaging app for people who want more personality and expression when communicating with those who know them best.

+* [Tribute] (https://www.tribute.co/) - A “Tribute” is the perfect gift for any important occasion.
+It is a video montage created by a group ("The Tribe”) that comes together to share their appreciation, admiration and encouragement for a person they all care for.

-We envision our primary users to be kids as young as 5 and as old as teens (realizing that we'll need a UI/UX that can appeal to this full age range).
-Our app would be engaging to a child while also being able to interest adults in helper roles (parents, teachers).
-Users would range from a child learning independently, parent(s) with a child, or a teacher with a classroom full of students.
+Shoutout is a social collaboration platform as such we envision our primary users to be kids as young as teenagers and adults as old as grandparents (realizing that we'll need a UI/UX that can appeal to this full age range).
+Our app aims to have a simplistic design, one that doesn't bombard the user with features or ads, but displays only the crutial elements they need to create videos, merge videos or invite friends.

 ## The Solution